svermeulen/vim-macrobatics/README.md

 Note that in addition to replaying the `x` macro with `"xq`, you can also re-record with `"xgq`, append with `"x<leader>ma`, or prepend with `"x<leader>mp`.

 Note also that you might consider [naming the current macro](#named-macros) instead.
 However, this can still be useful when juggling multiple temporary maps at once that you don't need to use again.

-## FAQ

-* ### _How do I select a specific macro from the history after executing `:DisplayMacroHistory`?_

-    The easiest way to do this is to execute `x[m` where `x` is the number associated with the macro as displayed by `:DisplayMacroHistory`

-* ### _The repeat button '.' doesn't work when executed immediately after undo_

-    <a id="repeat-bug"></a>This is due to a [bug with tpope/vim-repeat](https://github.com/tpope/vim-repeat/pull/66).
-You can use [my fork](https://github.com/svermeulen/vim-repeat) instead which contains the fix.

-* ### _Can I execute a macro from within a macro?_

-    Yes!
-This can be quite useful.
-You can do this by either triggering a named macro via a key binding, or by triggering another macro that is stored in a different register than the current macro.

-* ### _Why did my macro stop working suddenly?_

-    This was probably because a mapping that was used inside the macro was changed.
-One of the dangers of using macros is that it uses "recursive" mappings.
-In other words, macros depend heavily on the current key bindings in place at the time the macro was recorded.
-If you later modify one of the bindings that was used inside the macro, the macro will break.
-In this case you will need to re-record the macro.

-* ### _Why should I use a named macro for a custom key map?
-Why can't I just directly map to the contents of the macro register?_

-    Yes, this approach usually works as well.
-Assuming the macro you want to bind is stored in the `m` register, you can accomplish this by adding the following to your `.vimrc`:

-    ```viml
-    nmap <leader>t [MACRO CONTENTS]
-    ```

-    Note that we need to use nmap here in case our macro uses any non-default mappings.
-To actually fill in the value for `[MACRO CONTENTS]`, you can paste from the `m` register like this:

-    ```viml
-    nmap <leader>t ^R^Rm
-    ```

-    We type `^R^Rm` to paste the raw values from the macro.
-Alternatively, you could create a function for your macro instead:

-    ```viml
-    function s:doSomething()
-        normal [MACRO CONTENTS]
-    endfunction

-    nnoremap <leader>t :<c-u>call <sid>doSomething()<cr>
-    ```

-    However, depending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
-This is why it's often easier and more reliable to use [named macros instead](#named-macros) which do not suffer from this problem (because named macros are stored into binary files)